Code-Institute-Submissions/RicardoMor98-Project1/README.md

 - Social Media links in the footer to ensure they direct the user to the correct page and open in a new tab.

+## Deployment

+- The project was deployed using GitHub pages.
+The steps to deploy using GitHub pages are:

+   - Go to the repository on GitHub.com

+   - Select 'Settings' near the top of the page.

+   - Select 'Pages' from the menu bar on the left of the page.

+   - Under 'Source' select the 'Branch' dropdown menu and select the main branch.

+   - Once selected, click the 'Save'.

+   - Deployment should be confirmed by a message on a green background saying "Your site is published at" followed by the web address.

+   - The live link can be found here - https://ricardomor98.github.io/Project1/

 ## Resources

 - Font Awesome icons for navigation menu (https://fontawesome.com/)